Recently searched

 2. A break-in is worthwhile

-Fat booty
+Fat loot

 Worthwhile object